avikcincy-sanju/agentic-commerce-mcp/README.md

 # Example Use Cases

-The MCP can help answer questions such as:
+This MCP can help answer questions such as:

 - Recommend a payment architecture for a global marketplace.
 - Compare Stripe vs Adyen for enterprise merchants.